Skip to content Skip to footer

 Read the transcript

 Welcome back to The Weekly Fix.
-My name is Neil Sun.
+My name is Laurie Mount, Portfolio Manager with RBC BlueBay’s US Fixed Income team focusing on cash management strategies.

 .expandable.open .read-open, .expandable:not(.open) .read-closed { display: block; font-weight: 400; color: #444; font-size: 0.75rem; } .expandable:not(.open) .read-open, .expandable.open .read-closed { display: none; font-weight: 400; color: #444; font-size: 0.75rem; }